Drove a truck for eleven years.

 Now I book them.

 High Mile Dispatch is one guy.
 Name's Reg.
-I started driving a reefer over the road in my twenties, bought my first truck a few years later, and spent the back half of the last decade running two rigs with a partner out of the high desert.
+I started driving a reefer over the road in my twenties, bought my first truck — a '98 Pete, 3406E, million-two on the clock when I took the title — a few years later, and spent the back half of the last decade running two rigs with a partner out of the high desert.

-When my back gave out on me, I didn't want to sell the knowledge along with the equipment.
-I'd spent eleven years learning which brokers pay in 15 and which string you out 60, which lanes pay in December and which ones die, and which rate cons have a clause that'll bite you later.
+When my back gave out on me for the third time and the surgeon said "or you can stop," I didn't want to sell the knowledge along with the equipment.
+I'd spent eleven years learning which brokers pay in 15 and which string you out 60, which lanes pay in December and which ones die after Thanksgiving, and which rate cons have a clause buried on page three that'll bite you on a detention claim.
 That's the work, now.

-I dispatch for a handful of carriers — single trucks, a couple of small family fleets, one two-truck husband-and-wife team that's been with me since day one.
+I dispatch for a handful of carriers — single trucks, a couple of small family fleets, one two-truck husband-and-wife team that's been with me since the week I hung the shingle.
 I don't want fifty trucks.
 I want a roster I can actually pay attention to.
+Right now that's nine.

 How I work.